-We’re happy to announce the details of how Connections Reform will be implemented, to help speed up the connection of some projects in SSEN Distribution’s licence areas.
+Here's how Connections Reform is being implemented, to help speed up the connection of some projects in SSEN Distribution’s licence areas.

 The projects affected by these reforms will be those seeking to connect to local Distribution networks, and where what’s known as a Transmission Impact Assessment (TIA) will need to be carried out.
 TIAs are generation or storage projects of 5MW or above in England and Wales, 200kW in Scotland and 50KW on Scotland's islands.